-Clients usually grant Frontier discretionary authority to supervise and direct, on an ongoing basis, the investments of the client in accordance with the client's predetermined investment objectives and guidelines.
-When granted discretion we are authorized, without prior consultation with the client, to: (I) buy, sell, exchange, and otherwise trade any stocks, bonds or other securities or assets and (2) place orders and negotiate commissions (if any) for the execution of all transactions in securities with or through such broker-dealer underwriters or issuers as we may, in Frontier's sole discretion, select.
-Any limitations to such authority will be communicated by the client to Frontier in writing.
+Clients usually grant Frontier discretionary authority to supervise and direct, on an ongoing basis, the investments of the client in accordance with the client's investment objectives and guidelines.
+When granted discretion, we are authorized, without prior consultation with the client, to: (I) buy, sell, exchange, and otherwise trade any stocks, bonds or other securities or assets and (2) place orders and negotiate commissions (if any) for the execution of all transactions in securities with or through such broker-dealer underwriters or issuers as we may select.
+Any limitations to such authority will be communicated in writing by the client to Frontier.